Low Income vs. Affordable Housing: What's the Difference?

 You can apply for government-owned apartments and related programs through your local PHA.
 However, you will need to apply directly with the landlord for privately owned properties qualifying for low-income and affordable housing.

 If you plan to live with a significant other, family member, or friend, they will also need to qualify for income-restricted housing.
-In addition, background checks will also be performed, which could disqualify renters in some areas from income-restricted housing.
+Additionally, background checks will be conducted, which may disqualify renters in certain areas from income-restricted housing.

 Collect Your Documentation and Proof

 Applicants are required to provide documentation, including their verified income.
 This rule extends to everyone living in your household, including roommates.
-All adults are also required to provide a government-issued ID and birth certificates for any children.
+All adults are also required to provide government-issued identification and birth certificates for any children accompanying them.

 Get on the Waitlist

 Waitlists are the norm with income-restricted housing.
-These programs are competitive and attract many applicants.
-Try to stay open-minded to what type of apartment you receive and stay as flexible as possible to keep the process moving.
+These programs are highly competitive and attract a large number of applicants.
+Try to remain open-minded about the type of apartment you receive and stay as flexible as possible to keep the process moving smoothly.

 Keep Your PHA Updated with Any Income Changes